Skip to main content

 Jean-Noël is Kameleoon's founder and CTO and today heads the company's R&D department.
 He is a recognized expert in AI innovation and software development.
 In his posts he shares his vision of the market and his technology expertise.

-1 What is an A/B test’s confidence index?
+What is an A/B test’s statistical significance?

-Users logically trust the statistical significance indicator provided by their testing solution.
-In the vast majority of cases, this is the correct approach.
-However, how you interpret the indicator can sometimes be wrong.
-For example, some users, lacking in-depth statistical knowledge may believe that it’s enough to observe how the conversion curves of the variations evolve.
-Others practically keep their eyes glued to the confidence index as they try to identify a trend in real-time.
+However, the way you interpret the indicator can sometimes be wrong.
+For example, some users may believe that it’s enough to observe how the conversion curves of the variations evolve.
+Others practically keep their eyes glued to the confidence level as they try to identify a trend in real-time.

-3 Distinguishing the increase in conversion and significance of the A/B test
+Distinguishing the increase in conversion and significance of the A/B test

-The first thing to remember is that it’s impossible to predict the exact increase that a winning variation will provide.
-Or more exactly, you have no guarantee—in statistical terms—that the increase in conversion provided by the test is the “actual” increase in conversion, i.e. that which will actually be seen when in production.
+In statistical terms, there is no guarantee that the increase in conversion provided by the test is the “actual” increase in conversion, which will actually be seen when in production.

 What is the increase in conversions?